USFWS/secas/_posts/2022-05-26-Blueprint-workshop-attendance-and-wording-poll-results.md

 [insert pie chart of attendance]

 The primary focus of the workshop was gathering spatially explicit comments on where the Blueprint is underprioritizing, overprioritizing, or correctly prioritizing important areas for conservation.
-If you want to learn more about the spatial feedback provided by workshop attendees, and the fixes we're hoping to implement this year based on that input, [check out Rua's blog].
+If you want to learn more about the spatial feedback provided by workshop attendees, and the fixes we're hoping to implement this year based on that input, [check out Rua's blog].<!--more-->

 Here I'm going to focus on another element of the workshop---collecting feedback on the wording we use to communicate the Blueprint.
 You've probably seen this map of the current Blueprint before: